Larvact/WordCountSynalogik/README.md

       <version>2.14.1</version>
     </dependency>

-When building the program, ensure that these dependencies have been downloaded into your .m2 folder correctly.
+When building the program, ensure that these dependencies have been downloaded into your .m2 folder correctly

-## How To Build and Run
+<h2> How To Build and Run</h2>
-###Command Line From JAR File
+<h3>Command Line From JAR File</h3>
 1. Go to https://github.com/Larvact/WordCountSynalogik and either clone the repository or download the zip and extract onto your machine
 2. Go to the root directory of the project on the cmd.
 Should be {Path to Your Java Projects}/WordCountSynalogik
 3. Run the command "mvn dependency:resolve"